zdh2292390/zdh2292390.github.io/_pages/awards.md

   - /awards.html
 ---

+- Travel Scholarship from the 37th AAAI Conference on Artificial Intelligence, 2023
 - Dean’s Dissertation Fellowship at Rutgers University
 - Student Scholarship from INFORMS Workshop on Data Science
 - Freshman Scholarship at Chinese Academy of Sciences (Top 10%)